Sayed-Noman/Sayed-Noman/README.md

 <p align="center">
   <samp>
     I'm <a href="https://github.com/Sayed-Noman/">Noman</a> currently a Third Year CSE student at <a href="http://www.northsouth.edu/">North South University :school: </a> and aspiring software engineer:computer:.
 Interested in working on backend, API's, Databases and currently learning about Web Application and Functional programming.
-Occasionaly I do practice programming concepts :bulb: and I have a love/hate relationshi with Programming :neutral_face:
+Occasionaly I do practice programming concepts :bulb: and I have a love/hate relationship with Programming :neutral_face:

   </samp>
 </p>